scpcorp/skynet-webportal/README.md

 Once the setup guide is complete you will be running:

-- `siad` configured as a Skynet Portal
+- `spd` configured as a Public Portal
 - an nginx webserver serving webportal

 ## Web application